tripolskypetr/node-gyp-opencv/README.md

 # node-gyp-opencv

-> Most basic example of adding a OpenCV C++ add-on to node.js
+> Most basic example of adding a OpenCV C++ add-on into node.js

 This example will help you to to get started with your computer vision project by static linking OpenCV 3.4 with [Native Abstractions for Node.js](https://github.com/nodejs/nan).
 Includes "opencv_contrib" so SIFT and SURF are available